deftjs/Examples/deft-template-generator/README.md

 5. Save the environment settings, then open a command prompt and type "gradle -v" to check Gradle version and ensure it is working.

 Full instructions are available at the Gradle site: http://www.gradle.org/docs/current/userguide/installation.html

+## The DeftJS and Grails Template

+In addition to the default template, there is also an included Grails and DeftJS template.
+Be aware that where the default template is self-contained, the Grails template has more dependencies on your environment.
+So this is a more advanced, "try it if you know what you're doing" option.
+It is set up for Grails 2.2.1 or higher, which you would need to have installed on your system.

+The template also generates IntelliJ IDEA project files, but to open this project in IDEA without warnings/errors you would need:

+* The latest version of IDEA 12.1
+* A Java 1.7 SDK configured within IDEA
+* A Grails 2.2.1 (or higher) SDK configured within IDEA

+Note that this Grails app uses the [ coffeescript-compiler ](http://grails.org/plugin/coffeescript-compiler) plugin, so the build option to exclude CoffeeScript source won't affect the generated Grails app.
+If you wish, you can manually delete the `/src/coffee` folder and modify the `BuildConfig.groovy` and `Config.groovy` files to remove the plugin.

+In summary, you're free to run the generated Grails app however you wish to  (command line, etc.).
+Just keep in mind that trying to open the generated project in IDEA may reqire some additional work or troubleshooting on your part!